kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theroretical concept
 The students know the concept of application of modulo operater and loops.
-They do the experimentation based on the logic they can apply to the input, trial and error and learn from it, finally analyzing results with standard value.
+They will experiment  logic written in code by applying  input, trial and error and learn from it, finally analyzing results with standard value.

 #### 2. Learning Objectives and Cognitive Level